cue-lang/proposal/designs/modules.v3/4389-module-replace.md

    are omitted from the written file (see "Omitting redundant versions").

-6. If no dep entry in `local-module.cue` contains a `replace` field after tidying, `cue mod tidy` removes the file entirely, since it serves no purpose without replacements.
+6. If no dep entry in `local-module.cue` contains a `replaceWith` field after tidying, `cue mod tidy` removes the file entirely, since it serves no purpose without replacements.

-#### Migrating a replace directive out of `module.cue`
+#### Migrating a module replace out of `module.cue`

-A `replace` field is not valid in `module.cue`: loading a module whose `module.cue` carries one is an error (and the registry rejects it at publish time).
+A `replaceWith` field is not valid in `module.cue`: loading a module whose `module.cue` carries one is an error (and the registry rejects it at publish time).
 As a convenience, however, `cue mod tidy` does not reject such a file.
-Instead it treats the misplaced replace directive as something to fix: it records the replacement in `local-module.cue` (creating the file if necessary) and removes it from `module.cue`. `cue mod tidy --check` reports the module as not tidy in this state.
+Instead it treats the misplaced `replaceWith` field as something to fix: it records the replacement in `local-module.cue` (creating the file if necessary) and removes it from `module.cue`. `cue mod tidy --check` reports the module as not tidy in this state.

-This is in fact the most common way a `local-module.cue` comes into existence (see "Authoring `local-module.cue`"): a developer adds a `replace` to the `module.cue` they already have, and `cue mod tidy` relocates it into a new `local-module.cue`, which the developer is then free to edit.
-The same path also smoothly handles a developer who is migrating an older module by hand, without their having to know up front which file the directive belongs in.
+This is in fact the most common way a `local-module.cue` comes into existence (see "Authoring `local-module.cue`"): a developer adds a `replaceWith` to the `module.cue` they already have, and `cue mod tidy` relocates it into a new `local-module.cue`, which the developer is then free to edit.
+The same path also smoothly handles a developer who is migrating an older module by hand, without their having to know up front which file the field belongs in.

 #### The `--local-only` flag